Remmybenito/Udacity-notes/README.md

 Download Postgresql [here](https://www.postgresql.org/download/)

 ### Postgres server commands
-On Windows, we can start, stop, and restart a Postgres server on a local machine by using the follow commands that point to our installation of PostgreSQL>data folder.
+On **Windows**, we can start, stop, and restart a Postgres server on a local machine by using the follow commands that point to our installation of PostgreSQL>data folder.
 Use these within command line:

 | Command          | Notes |
 |----              |-------|